-Sound pressure levels for the Listen Out Sydney 2019 event were centrally monitored and recorded from fixed SPL meters located at five (5) key perimeter locations, and centrally monitored from three (3) FOH mixing positions in real time.
-During the event two additional mobile sound pressure level monitors supplemented the SPLnet system.
+Sound pressure levels for the Knotfest were centrally monitored and recorded from fixed SPL meters located at five (5) key perimeter locations, as determined by the Centennial Parklands and Moore Park Trust, and from one (1) FOH mixing position in real time.
+During the event two (2) additional mobile sound pressure level monitoring engineers supplemented the SPLnet system.
 The mobile monitors were used to patrol the perimeter and verify the SPLnet measurements and to conduct location specific measurements in response to any received complaints.